 We don’t have any videos from Inna’s Cambodia dives, because Inna didn’t rec-dive here.
 Instead, she trained for and received her Advanced Open Water certification.
 Here she is with the instructor who trained her.

 While Inna dove I went on a day-long boating excursion.
 We went snorkeling, fishing, cruising, and had dinner and drinks, all for $10.
 Not only that, we also stayed out till sunset (which was gorgeous), and after that we swam with the glowing plankton.
 Unfortunately, I forgot to take my camera on this trip, so we don’t have any pictures it.
-But I did get a picture of the boat we took the following day, so at least I got something, even if it wasn’t much.
+But I did get a picture of the boat we took, so at least I got something, even if it wasn’t much.

 If you’re wondering how the snorkeling/diving was, we saw tons of fish but nothing else, and the visibility was good but not great.
 Of the fish we saw, it was mostly the same two or three types, none of which were amazing.
 The water was calm and warm and that was awesome, but we’d probably put this towards the bottom of our diving/snorkeling list.
 Thankfully, diving/snorkeling is always awesome, so even though it wasn’t the best, we still had a great time.